RP2.3-06 Risk Governance for Procurement in Future Fuels

 For the speedy development of a future fuels sector in Australia, it is important that early projects are successfully executed.
 A key issue for all major infrastructure projects is successful supply chain management.
 This research project aims to support risk management in procurement in the context of future fuels.
 The central research questions are:

-The following research activities are being carried out to develop recommendations and practical guidance for member companies involved in development of pipelines, hydrogen generation and storage, production of biogas and renewable power generation:
+The following research activities were carried out to develop recommendations and practical guidance for member companies involved in development of pipelines, hydrogen generation and storage, production of biogas and renewable power generation:

 |Login||Full project details are available to participants of the CRC, please login or contact us to create your account.|